FHS Marching Band and Color Guard

 Q: What is the Time Commitment?

 A: Without a doubt, marching band is a big time commitment.
-Marching band requires 100% participation at summer band camp, rehearsals twice a week, home football games, and four Saturday competitions.
+Marching band requires 100% participation at summer band camp, rehearsals twice a week, home football games, and three Saturday competitions.

 Time Management is a key to success in marching band and in life.
 This may be the most important skill your student acquires as a member of the FHS Marching Band and Color Guard.
 Some parents even sharpen their skills, too!
 New students learn quickly that they must use every minute of their day wisely.
 Your student will learn how to keep a schedule, how to be punctual, and how to set priorities.
 Be patient…it may take a few weeks to get the hang of it.